duyvt6663/portfolio/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/duyvt6663/CS189_FALL_2023)

+**Robot Localization**: A Hidden Markov Model (HMM) to localize a robot in a 2D grid world.
+The robot can move in four directions (up, down, left, right) and has a sensor that can identify obstruction.
+The goal is to estimate the robot's position given a sequence of noisy sensor measurements. ([GitHub](https://github.com/duyvt6663/CS189_FALL_2023/tree/main/HW6))

 **Jack’s Car Rentals**: A reinforcement learning problem where the goal is to maximize the profit of a car rental company by deciding how many cars to move between two locations every night.
 The model used is a Markov Decision Process. ([GitHub](https://github.com/duyvt6663/CS189_FALL_2023/tree/main/HW6))

 <center><img src="images/jack-rental-ml.png"/></center>